-Nina Millns studied English Literature at Sheffield University and Acting at East 15.
-She completed a clowning workshop with the infamous Phillippe Gaulier and studied improvisation with the Free Association, Showstoppers and Monkey Toast.
-She founded the comedy collective Bad Handshake and is a founding member of the Consent Collective, who deliver training on consent and healthy relationships.
+Nina Millns is a writer and script editor who studied English Literature at Sheffield University and Acting at East 15.
+She trained in clowning with the infamous Phillippe Gaulier and studied improvisation with the Free Association, Showstoppers and Monkey Toast.
+She is an alumna of the Criterion New Writers and School of HighTide.

 BBC Radio 4

 2017.
 West Londoner and comic Ayesha is just about finding her feet on the stand-up scene – but it’s hard when stuffy venues only let one minority act on the bill.
 Then, after her vocal reaction to a sexist heckler goes viral, she suddenly finds herself in the spotlight, and welcomed into a group of seasoned activists, all committed to the fight against sexism and the patriarchy.

 Ayesha is funny, can write the scripts, get people to listen, but she doesn’t have the connections of these powerful women – especially veteran activist Frankie and performance artist India Baxter-Wright – and she’s in awe of them.

 Three years later, Ayesha is invited to the social event of the year – India’s hen do.
 Except it’s not a hen do, it’s a goddess retreat, and Ayesha quickly realises that it’s more about cleansing auras than the neon pink paraphernalia in the back of her little red car.